-Eduardo D. Sontag is with the Department of Electrical and Computer Engineering, Northeastern University, Boston, MA 02115 USA, also with the Department of Bioengineering, Northeastern University, Boston, MA 02115 USA, and also with the Laboratory of Systems Pharmacology, Harvard Medical School, Boston, MA 02115 USA (e-mail: e.sontag@northeastern.edu).
+The authors are with the Department of Electrical & Computer Engineering, Northeastern University, Boston, MA.
+E.D.
+Sontag, is also with the Department of Bioengineering, Northeastern University, and the Laboratory of Systems Pharmacology, Harvard Medical School, Boston, MA.
+Emails: {miller.jare,malirdwi,e.sontag}@northeastern.edu.